top of page

 Cindy Wikstrom is MiCCA's part-time Director of Operations.
 She brings over 15 years of non-profit association management experience.
 She loves to play volleyball and enjoys coaching middle school volleyball.
 Cindy loves animals and also owns a Pet Nanny company where she takes care of animals in the client's home while they are away.
 She is excited to be part of the MiCCA team!
 You can reach Cindy at Cindy@michigancca.com

-Nyanna Slaughter is our part-time administrative Assistant.
+Nyanna Slaughter is our part-time Director of Engagement & Communications and Administrative Assistant.
 She is a community advocate from Pittsfield, Massachusetts with experience with children, politics, the criminal justice system, and entrepreneurship.
 A dedicated public servant committed to seeking

 change in the justice, economic, social, and political system.
 Nyanna enjoys sports, writing poetry, family, food, personal development and traveling.
 You can reach Nyanna at Nyanna@michigancca.com